Will-Borges/AMXProductsCatalog/README.md

 ## Requisitos

-1- Provide features (enpoints) to deal with Products (catalog), Stock and Orders.
+Provide features (endpoints) to deal with Products (catalog), Stock, and Orders:

 Each entity type should have at least three endpoints/features:
-▪ List page to show all records of an entity type allowing the user to apply some filters.
+List page: To show all records of an entity type, allowing the user to apply some filters.
 Paging is optional but nice.
-▪ Create/edit capability
+Create/edit capability: Ability to create or edit a record.
-▪ Delete an entity
+Delete an entity: Delete a record.
-▪ Details of the entity
+Details of the entity: Show the details of a record.
+Provide a Sign-in page:

-2. Provide a Sign in page.
-Users have at least one of these access roles: Admin, Seller and Client.
+Users have at least one of these access roles: Admin, Seller, and Client.
-3. Access control:
+Access control:

-▪ Admins can access all features and manage all records.
+Admins can access all features and manage all records.
-▪ Sellers can create and manage any client.
-Moreover they can create orders for any client and manage their own orders.
+Sellers can create and manage any client.
+Moreover, they can create orders for any client and manage their own orders.
-▪ Clients can see orders addressed to him.
+Clients can see orders addressed to them.

 ## Configuração